-Confusion, anxiety, depression, paranoia, sleep problems, and drug craving
+• Confusion, anxiety, depression, paranoia, sleep problems, and drug craving

-All these effects usually occur within 30 to 45 minutes of swallowing the drug and usually last 4 to 6 hours, but they may occur or last weeks after ingestion.
+The onset of these effects usually occur within 30 to 45 minutes of after administration and usually last 4 to 6 hours, but they may last weeks.

 Users of MDMA experience many of the same effects and face many of the same risks as users of other stimulants such as cocaine and amphetamines.
 These include increased motor activity, alertness, heart rate, and blood pressure.
 Some unwanted physical effects include: